ccaulk/Data_Engineering_1_Group_7_Project_VT25/README.md

 We used Hadoop and Apache Spark for our distributed file system architecture.
 This is because Hadoop is fault tolerant and scalable and is able to work with large datasets such as the one that we have.
 Spark is easy to use with PySpark and integrates well with Hadoop.
 Spark is also horizontally scalable which is beneficial to have if the data ever increases in size.

 # DFS setup
 This setup will run through the set up that we did to get the Hapood cluster and Spark cluster up and running.
-The following code was added to every VM's /etc/hosts file so the VM's could communicate with each other.
+The following code was added to every VM that was used as a Datanode or Workernode in their /etc/hosts file so the VM's could communicate with each other.
 ```
 192.168.2.89 group-7-headnode
 192.168.2.236 group-7-wrokernode